chrishrtmn/dev-environment/README.md

 <br><br>

+## Optional

-## Acquia DevDesktop
+##### Acquia DevDesktop
-Download and install the [Dev Desktop](https://dev.acquia.com/downloads) from the website.
+If you're working on sites that require this, download and install [DevDesktop](https://dev.acquia.com/downloads) from the website and follow the installation instructions.

+##### MAMP/MAMP Pro
+If you're working on local sites that use this, download and install [MAMP Pro](https://www.mamp.info/en/mamp-pro/) from the website and follow the installation instructions.

 <br><br>